Olivera2708/QuizPublic/README.md

 ## Scoring Options

-Duel Quiz offers two scoring options for two-player matches:
+Two player quiz offers two scoring options for two-player matches:

 - **True/False**: Earn points based on accuracy and speed.
 React quickly and answer correctly to claim victory.
 - **Points**: Calculate scores based on accuracy and the time remaining.
 Every second counts in this thrilling challenge.

 ## Languages Supported

-Duel Quiz supports two languages: Serbian and English, ensuring accessibility and inclusivity for all players.
+Two player quiz supports two languages: Serbian and English, ensuring accessibility and inclusivity for all players.

 ## Exciting Features